The Thamesfield Youth Association

 - Connection Through Community: Trustees have strong Henley community connections; local visibility and reputation matter more than formal applications

-- Limited Total Giving: With approximately £80,000 in annual expenditure and Nomad receiving the majority as the largest beneficiary, limited funding is available for other organizations
+- Limited Total Giving: With Nomad receiving the majority of funding as the largest beneficiary from grants distributed to local causes, limited funding is available for other organisations

 🎯 You've done the research.
 Now write an application they can't refuse.